-As an APU student, there are many ways you can take a break from studying, such as eating out with you friends, going shopping, soaking in hot springs, singing karaoke and bowling.
+As an APU student, there are many ways you can take a break from studying, such as eating out with your friends, going shopping, soaking in hot springs, singing karaoke, and bowling.
 While these places can be found in many areas throughout the city, many locations especially popular with APU students are concentrated around Beppu Station.

-There are two large shopping malls in Beppu—Tokiwa Department Store and Youme Town—and both are conveniently located within walking distance of Beppu Station.
-From clothing, household goods to local souvenirs, toys, accessories, cosmetics, CDs and books, you will be able to find almost anything you need here.
-There are also 100 yen shops, supermarkets, a food court, restaurants and game centers within these shopping plazas for your convenience.
+There are two large shopping malls in Beppu, Tokiwa Department Store and Youme Town, and both are conveniently located within walking distance of Beppu Station.
+From clothing and household goods to local souvenirs, toys, accessories, cosmetics, CDs, and books, you will be able to find almost anything you need here.
+There are also 100 yen shops, supermarkets, a food court, restaurants, and game centers within these shopping plazas for your convenience.

 Beppu has 2,217 hot springs, known as onsen in Japanese, and people from all over Japan and other countries travel to Beppu just for the chance to soak and relax.
 During your time in Beppu, you can buy a coupon book specifically for Beppu’s hot springs, which features more than 150 affiliated locations that offer discounted deals.
 You can also get the Beppu Hatto Spaport, which is a hot spring passport that you have stamped any time you go to a new location.
 After you have gathered 88 different stamps, you will be recognized as an onsen meijin or a hot spring celebrity.
 Visiting different hot springs in Beppu is a great way to learn about the local culture and make acquaintances in the community.
 You can also try the ‘hell tour’, a popular tourist attraction that offers sightseeing around the eight major types of hot springs that exist in the area.
 These hot springs are known as “hells” because the water is too hot to soak in.